victorborneo/SatenBot/README.md

 ===================

 A verified bot for Discord with anime-related commands and features!

+# Sad message ahead <h1>
+I started Saten as a hobby, never really expected to make money out of it.

+Starting from September 1st 2022, Discord is demanding all bots to adapt to slash commands.
+Unfortunately, I'm an university student that also has to work, so I barely have any time for my personal projects.
+Also, Saten's server costs were higher than what I was making out of donations, which wasn't a good thing neither.

+Therefore, I decided to close Saten, it's been fun while it lasted.
+Her code is still open source at GitHub for the interested ones.
+Thanks for those that supported me :)

 **Vote and invite the bot [here](https://top.gg/bot/798341045607071814)!**

 # Saten's purpose <h1>